Nissan Leaf hatchback - Reliability & safety

 Nissan Leaf reliability

-In our 2020 Driver Power owner satisfaction survey, the Leaf was rated 24th for owner satisfaction overall.
-A surprisingly high 22.6% of respondents reported one or more faults within the first year, with electrical glitches the most common issue.
+In our latest Driver Power owner satisfaction survey, the Leaf was rated 59th for reliability.
+A surprisingly high percentage of respondents reported one or more faults within the first year, with electrical glitches the most common issue.
 As the Leaf is the world’s best-selling EV, Nissan is in the best position to learn about potential issues that can affect electric cars in the long run.

-As a manufacturer, Nissan finished 11th in our Driver Power Survey, with 15.9% of owners reporting a fault in the first twelve months and the firm earning average scores for reliability.
+As a manufacturer, Nissan finished 18th in our Driver Power survey, with 15.9% of owners reporting a fault in the first twelve months and the firm earning average scores for reliability.
 Despite this, owners were more impressed with the running costs, safety features and low servicing costs.

 It’s no surprise the Leaf scored the full five stars when crash-tested by Euro NCAP.
 Nissan has a good record here, with the previous Leaf managing a top rating and models like the popular Nissan Qashqai SUV following suit.